-Dental implants, crowns or dentures are ideal for those possessing missing teeth, decaying or broken teeth or you simply don’t like the look of your smile.
+Dental implants, crowns or dentures are ideal for those possessing missing teeth, decaying or broken teeth or you simply do not like the look of your smile.

-Dr Finkelstein can give you the perfect smile, no matter what age you are.
-Please call our dental team on 9262 7778 for Sydney or 9411 8808 for Chatswood for an appointment.
+Dr Finkelstein can improve your smile and the health of your teeth no matter what age you are.
+Please call our dental team on 9262 7778 in Sydney City CBD or 9411 8808 in Chatswood for an appointment.

-Dental implants not only increase one’s confidence levels, by providing them with a natural-looking, beautifully even smile, but can also improve one’s overall well-being.
+Dental implants can increase ones confidence levles by providing them with a natural-looking, beautifully even smile, but can also improve one’s overall well-being.
 Dental Implants also provide many benefits when they are used to replace missing teeth.

 - Operate like normal teeth